Fixed Index Annuity Rate Spreads

 What type of annuity is the safest?

 Generally, fixed annuities are the safest type of annuity contract you can buy.
-Indexed annuities are modestly riskier because their returns can exhibit a fair amount of volatility.
+Fixed index annuities are modestly riskier because their returns can exhibit a fair amount of volatility.
 Variable annuities are the riskiest type of contract because they expose investors to the possibility of losing their initial investment.

 What is an interest rate cap?

-Like an interest rate spread, an interest rate cap is a limiting feature of an indexed annuity.
+Like an interest rate spread, an interest rate cap is a limiting feature of a fixed index annuity.
 Essentially, it puts a ceiling on an annuitant’s crediting rate.
-For example, if an indexed annuity has a rate cap of 8% and the specified index increases by 12% during a measurement period, the interest credit will be limited to 8%.
+For example, if a fixed index annuity has a rate cap of 8% and the specified index increases by 12% during a measurement period, the interest credit will be limited to 8%.

 What is a participation rate?

-A participation rate is another type of limiting feature of an indexed annuity.
+A participation rate is another type of limiting feature of a fixed index annuity.
 It specifies the extent to which an annuitant can participate in the performance of the specified index.
-For example, if an indexed annuity has a participation rate of 80% and the specified index increases by 12% during a measurement period, the interest credit will be limited to 9.6% (0.80 × 12% = 9.6%).
+For example, if a fixed index annuity has a participation rate of 80% and the specified index increases by 12% during a measurement period, the interest credit will be limited to 9.6% (0.80 × 12% = 9.6%).

 Please seek the advice of a qualified professional before making financial decisions.